intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 invariants.

 Protocol invariants need to be clearly and concisely documented.
-Including examples of aspects of the protocol that are not invariant, such as the appendix of {{?QUIC-INVARIANTS=RFC8999}}, can be used to clarify intent.
+Including examples of aspects of the protocol that are not invariant, such as {{Appendix A of QUIC-INVARIANTS}}, can be used to clarify intent.

 ## Effective Feedback